This quick and easy American Goulash is a family favorite and is bit different than traditional Hungarian Goulash, also known as "gulyás."

 Don't confuse this goulash recipe with "chili mac" recipes; the meat seasoning is not the same as it is for chili; it's quite different in that it's tomato based, with a beefy onion and smoky paprika flavor to it.
 This version is a little less expensive and less time consuming than Hungarian dishes, but equally delicious.
 In fact, the entire bowl of goulash and noodles is ready in under 30 minutes!

-Ingredients for American goulash include: ground beef, onion, bell pepper, tomato paste, smoky paprika, a dash of Worcestershire, beefy onion dried soup mix, salt, pepper, bay leaves and cooked elbow noodles.
-If you use a fatty ground beef (80/20), you will want to drain the off the oil.
-If you use a leaner ground beef (90/10) you may or may not have to drain the oil.
-It's up to you.
+Ground beef, onion, bell pepper, tomato paste, smoky paprika, a dash of Worcestershire, beefy onion dried soup mix, salt, pepper, bay leaves and cooked elbow noodles.

 I usually saute the onion and bell pepper with the ground beef while bringing a stockpot of water to a boil for the pasta.